kibetamos/React/masterusestate/Quiz.md

     7. Best Practices:
     Why is it considered a best practice to avoid setting state directly in a component render function?

+        Setting state directly in the render function can cause an infinite loop of re-renders because each state update triggers a re-render.

     What are some common pitfalls to avoid when using the useState hook?
+        Avoid directly mutating the state.
+        Ensure state updates are done in a way that React can detect changes.
+        Be mindful of the asynchronous nature of state updates.

     8. Complex State Logic:
     How would you handle complex state logic that involves multiple sub-values with useState?